TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/CoreWizardScripts/Index.rst

    Edit a related record directly thanks to the Edit wizard

-When a record is selected and the Edit-wizard button is clicked, that record opens in a new window for modification.
-Let's look again at the configuration (just the Edit-wizard part):
+When a record is selected and the Edit wizard button is clicked, that record opens in a new window for modification.
+Let's look again at the configuration (just the Edit wizard part):

 .. code-block:: php